Pocket/pocket-monorepo/packages/tracing/README.md

 # Tracing

-We use this package to implement tracing within our servers
+We use this package to implement tracing within our servers.
+Requires Sentry as our trace propogator.